Azure/dotnet-template-azure-iot-edge-function/README.md

                       bool - Optional
                       Default: true
 ```
-Parameter -t means you want all azure iot edge module files or just a deployment.json file.
+Parameter -t means you want all azure iot edge function files or just a deployment.json file.
 Parameter -lx means you want Dockerfile for linux-x64 or not.
 So does the -wn for windows-nano.

 Now create the azure iot edge function by the template with name: